nicoguaro/nicoguaro.github.io/docs/es/posts/colormaps_fem/index.rst

 ordered colors
 - Separation: significantly different levels should be represented by distinguishable colors
-- Rows and columns: to preserve univariate information, display parameters should not obscure one another
-- Diagonal: to show positive association, displayed colors should group into three perceptual classes: diagonal, above, below

 The rainbow colormap is not good at present the color information ordered, and that is why some people suggest to avoid it [3].
 Although there are versions of